November 18, 2015

 For the metrics we list below, set goals for each of them before your campaign begins so that you can see if your campaign is performing how you had hoped along the way, which in turn, can help determine if your campaign was successful or not.

 If your website traffic from your campaign is low, chances are your campaign probably wasn't successful.
 Stating the obvious here, but people have to visit your website in order to convert, and with low website traffic, that isn't the case.
 However, there's more to website traffic.
 You should be measuring:

 Traffic is a metric that can help prove campaign success if your campaign's goal is to raise awareness about your brand, but typically high traffic isn't the end goal around a campaign.
 Sample goals for traffic may be:

-Leads are important to measure throughout your campaign, as they are somebody that willingly gave you their information.
+Leads are important to measure throughout your campaign because they represent someone who willingly gave you their information.
 The two types of leads you should be tracking are:

 If leads are the core measurement of success for your campaign, some sample goals may be:

 Conversion rates are what tie our last two points together.
 It is the ratio of how many people converted to how many people visited throughout the course of the campaign.
 A couple different types of conversion rates to track are:

 For many campaigns, the end goal is to generate revenue, so a good customer conversion rate is highly valued.
 A sample goal may be something like: Have a lead conversion rate of 5 percent throughout the campaign.

 Maybe the goal of your campaign is focused around social media.
 Some metrics to look at to determine social media success are:

 If social media is the focus of your campaign, some sample goals may be: